MILK TEETH OR PRIMARY TEETH are overlooked AND neglected. the foremost common reason is that they’re to get replaced by new ones.

-While it’s true that primary teeth are only in the mouth for a short period of time, they play a vital role in the following ways:
+While it’s true that primary teeth are solely within the mouth for a brief amount, they play a significant role in the following ways:

 They reserve space for their permanent counterparts.

 They aid in the development of clear speech.

 They help attain good overall health (missing or decayed teeth make it troublesome to chew causing kids to reject foods).

 They help give a healthy start to the permanent teeth (decay and infection in baby teeth will cause dark spots on the permanent teeth developing beneath it).